GOGEBIC CONSERVATION DISTRICT

 MICHIGAN DEPARTMENT OF NATURAL RESOURCES

 The Commercial Forest program provides a significant property tax reduction to private landowners as an incentive to retain and manage their forest land for long-term timber production in support of the state's forest products industry.
-Landowners pay a specific tax (currently $1.30 per acre) in property taxes in exchange for managing their land as a productive commercial forest.
+Landowners pay a specific tax in property taxes in exchange for managing their land as a productive commercial forest.
 More than 2.2 million acres of private forest land that are owned by 1,800 landowners are enrolled in the program.
 Commercial Forest lands are open to the public for foot access for hunting and fishing.

 Click on the link to the left for more information regarding the commercial forest program.